10up/restricted-site-access/readme.txt

 1. Install easily with the WordPress plugin control panel or manually download the plugin and upload the extracted folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin by going to the "Restricted Access" menu item under "Settings"
+1. Configure the plugin by going to the "Privacy" menu under "Settings"

 == Screenshots ==